suhasramanand/ramp/ramp-fe-challenge/README.md

 You are not required to know Typescript and using it in this challenge is optional.
 We have abstracted most of the Typescript code into its own files (_types.ts_), so feel free to ignore those.
 All of the bugs can be solved without Typescript.

-If you work on the CodeSandbox, you can ignore any warnings on the code as long it works in the browser.
-However, feel free to write any Typescript code if your feel comfortable.

-If you work locally, `TSC_COMPILE_ON_ERROR` flag is set to `true` by default.
-However, if you feel comfortable with Typescript, feel free to remove it on `.env` and to write any Typescript code.
+However, if you feel comfortable with Typescript, feel free to remove `TSC_COMPILE_ON_ERROR` on `.env` and to write any Typescript code.

 #### API